camp details & agreements

 As a participant at OneThing274, I agree to:

-• Responsibly check in with my leader at the times they set
+Check in with my leader at the times they set, not to exceed a 2-hour window between check-ins.

-• Respect and follow the guidance of camp counselors and camp staff
+Respect and follow the guidance of camp leaders and camp staff.

 I acknowledge that if I do not comply with the above agreements, I may be asked to leave camp.